Standard Poodle Color Breeding Red and Brown Standard Poodles

 Reality is that it took years to find dark Brown that had a solid brown/black pedigree.

-Something most people told us would be impossible to achieve, and yet we are one of the VERY few Red Breeders doing it all.
+and yet here we are in 2012 one of the VERY few Red Breeders doing it all.

 We have VERY high standards in what we breed so we will only provide the best to our puppy people and for us to keep.